 West Yorkshire Spinners

 West Yorkshire Spinners, formed in 1997, is one of the few remaining worsted spinning companies left in the UK.
 Based in Keighley, they source all of their own raw materials, ensuring that the quality of the yarn they produce is consistently high – something for which I will vouch, having used their Signature 4 Ply in a range of my own projects.
-Their beautiful muted Spice Rack, vibrant Sweet Shop range and timeless Country Birds range are available to buy here at Baa Baa Brighouse along with supporting patterns.
+Their beautiful muted Spice Rack, vibrant Sweet Shop range, timeless Country Birds range, fun self-striping Cocktail range and delicate Florist range are available to buy here at Baa Baa Brighouse along with supporting patterns.
+We also stock a selection of their Illustrious Naturals DK yarn and The Croft Shetland Tweed Aran.